Kotlin/KEEP/proposals/stdlib/group-and-fold.md

     * `aggregateBy` (aggregate is fold in .NET)

 2. Which general forms of `groupFoldBy` should we provide?
-    * Method cound is increased
+    * Method count is increased
     * Having them as overloads hurts completion during gradual typing.
 3. Should we provide `groupReduceBy` or it would be enough if it's expressible with general form of `groupFold`?
 4. Should we provide some specific forms, such as `groupCountBy`?
 5. Should we provide `To`-overloads (like `groupByTo`) with target mutable map as a parameter?
+6. Having primitive fold accumulators stored in a map introduces a lot of boxing.

 ## Future advancements

 * If we do not provide some forms, evaluate whether they could be introduced later.
+* Converting collection operations to folds is quite error-prone, maybe we should provide some standard reduction functions, such as Count, Sum etc.